stephaneVercouillieBMID/slate/source/index.html.md

 If you trigger the itsme App from your own App, you MUST make sure there is a Universal/App Link associated with your App.
 Please consult the  documentation about [Universal](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html)/[App](https://developer.android.com/training/app-links/index.html) for this.
 This Universal/App Link MUST be specified to BMID during the onboarding process.

 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS 9.0 or greater.
 App Links are available on Android since version 6.0.
-Thereby, itsme supports OpenID Connect authentication only on Android version 6.0 or greater.
+The itsme App is available on Android 4.2 or greater, and supports OpenID Connect authentication only on Android version 6.0 or greater.

 #### Requirements for Android apps
 As for iOS, BMID exclusively uses App Links to communicate with itsme.
 App Links offer guarantees that the legitimate App is launched immediately without asking the user to choose among a list of available apps.